 Or showcase a website that was built using basic tools by someone with limited skill and knowledge?

-Will you take a chance that a call on your house phone will be a customer and your kids end up answering (business phones are really cheap now!)?
+Will you take a chance that a call on your house phone will be a customer and your kids end up answering (business phone plans are really cheap now!)?

 Everything you need to both show a professional and respectful image and costs money.

 Now, you may be able to avoid needing to depend on traditional currency if you decide to go the barter route.

 You can probably get quite a bit done for you in trade, but you must have something to offer those people in return or else it will never work.